mathis2001/Sp00fy/README.md

 If you receive the mail in your mailbox or spam, it confirm that your domain is vulnerable.

+Disclaimer: This tool have been made to help testing your own domain or your company domain with authorizations.
+Please, do not use it for illegal purposes.

 ## Screens:

 ![tempsnip](https://user-images.githubusercontent.com/40497633/173594850-7715522f-4c6c-4cae-a18a-0c8d9ec5feae.png)